WeberPrime/IntroSpace/README.md

 ### Progress Tracker
 Monitor your growth and achievements within the app.
 Set goals, track your habits, and visualize your progress to stay motivated on your journey.

-### Introspect AI
-Leverage AI-powered insights to deepen your self-understanding and guide your reflections.

 ### Silent Recommendations
 Receive personalized content and connection suggestions without intrusive notifications.